3s3s/opentrade/readme.md

 ```
 const PORT_SSL = 40443; //change to your ssl port
-const MAIN_COIN = 'Greencoin'; //change Greencoin to your main coin pair same as in constants.js
+const MAIN_COIN = 'Marycoin'; //change Marycoin to your main coin pair same as in constants.js
 const DEFAULT_PAIR = 'Litecoin'; //change Litecoin to your default coin pair same as in constants.js

 const TRADE_COMISSION = 0.001;